SixSq/old.sixsq.github.com/_posts/jobs/2016-11-08-ui-clojurescript-developer.md

 image: /img/content/clojurescript-logo.png
 ---

+Description
+====
+SixSq is an innovative cloud solutions provider on a mission to bring our customers simplicity and efficiency.
+We thrive in an environment where openness and collaboration are valued.

+[SlipStream](/products/slipstream), our open source multi-cloud management solution is the foundation technology for SixSq's [Nuvla service](/services/nuvla) and [NuvlaBox product](/products/nuvlabox).

-SixSq is currently recruiting a *Web UI and Clojurescript Developer*.
-As part of the SixSq core development team, the work will consist in further developing [SlipStream](/products/slipstream), an open source multi-cloud management solution.
-The successful candidate will focus on the Web User Interface (UI), improving and redeveloping the current product interface, using primarily the Clojure/Clojurescript language and its eco-system.
-Since SlipStream Web UI already includes a significant base of Javascript, porting and reimplementation of Javascript logic into Clojurescript will also take place initially.
+SixSq is currently seeking a *Web UI and Clojurescript Developer* who is interested in working in a collaborative environment while working on new technologies and building amazing cool things.
+Working as part of the SixSq core development team based in Geneva, the successful candidate will work on further developing [SlipStream](/products/slipstream), with particular focus on he Web User Interface (UI).

-SlipStream is the foundation technology for SixSq's [Nuvla service](/services/nuvla) and [NuvlaBox product](/products/nuvlabox).

-The developer will be involved in R&D projects, both in Europe and Switzerland.
-He/She will also be involved in the development roadmap of the SixSq products and services.
-Since each member of the team contributes to the support service, the successful candidate will be interfacing with customers and users, thus building handson knowledge.
+The ideal candidate will be able to jump right into a software engineering role and will have expertise in technical design and development of applications using existing and emerging technology platforms.
+Team members will be required to participate in the technical design, development and implementation of software components.

-Since SixSq operates as a start-up and follows the kanban agile methodology and elements of devops, the successful candidate must have demonstrated experience and appetit for operating in this mode.

-The successful candidate must be able to strive in a start-up environment and a flat hierarchy.
+SixSq operates as a start up and follows the kanban agile methodology and elements of devops.
+The successful candidate must therefore have demonstrated experience of operating in this fast-moving domain and must be able to strive in a start-up environment with a flat hierarchy.

-The selected candidate will be located in Geneva, as part of the SixSq core team.
-Home working one day per week is possible but the candidate must be within daily commute distance from the Geneva office.

-The position is an unlimited assignment and can only be via a direct Swiss employment contract.

-The candidate must be a Swiss or European citizen or have a valid Swiss working permit.

-**Note: Placement agencies, please do not apply as we require direct assignment.**

-The selected candidate would ideally start early 2017.

-The selected candidate will receive intensive training on the core technologies of SixSq, as well as R&D projects currently running or about to kickoff.

-Regular travels in Europe for short meetings should be expected.

-The employment contract includes a standard package - e.g. 5 weeks holiday (plus public holiday), free public transport, private laptop.
+Tasks and Activities
+====
+The responsibilites will include:

+- software development including designing solutions, writing code, testing code, automating test and deployment
+- delivery of software components working in collaboration with the rest of the team
+- imnproving and redeveloping the Web User Interface (UI) of SlipStream using primarily the Clojure/Clojurescript language and its eco-system
+- initially porting and reimplementation of Java logic into Clojure
+- involvement in R&D projects, both in Switzerland and other European countries
+- contribution to the the development roadmap of the SixSq products and services
+- working on the customer support service on a rota basis, and interfacing with customers and users when necessary

 Skills and Experience